gpolyn/front-end-developer/README.md

 1. the DOM structure and CSS style for the original front-end would be retained wherever possible;
 2. the dupes would be coded by contract, specifically, distinct components would be given as [Typescript](https://www.typescriptlang.org) interface programmer assignments;
-3. the dupes would be developed to allow multiple users to share state simultaneously, for example, through a [Firebase](https://firebase.google.com) backend.
+3. the dupes would be developed to allow multiple users to share state simultaneously, for example, through [Firebase](https://firebase.google.com).

-Condition 1 naturally led to the formulation of the interface assignments under condition 2.
-Angular 2's dependence on Typescript prompted condition 2, plus I had 'programmed to contract' before&mdash;for my 2009 Java Developer Certification&mdash;and like the approach.
+Condition 1 led naturally to the formulation of the interface assignments under condition 2.
+Angular's dependence on Typescript prompted condition 2, plus I had 'programmed to contract' before&mdash;for my 2009 Java Developer Certification&mdash;and like the approach.
 As an example, under condition 2 specific knowledge of income data fields could be delegated at the contract level, while ignored at the app level (albeit with unexamined consequences for database design.)
-Last, condition 3 influenced me to borrow often from Reactive programming.
+Condition 3, meanwhile, led me to borrow from Reactive programming.

 ### React first, flux architecture later